cxcloud/cxcloud-documentation/setting-up-a-cxcloud-project/generating-a-frontend.md

 ## Configuration
-Generated demo will be using our test API including end points with pre-filled sets of data for Commerce, Content and Search modules.
+Generated demo will be using our live test API including end points with pre-filled sets of data for Commerce, Content and Search services.
 Later we will provide a guide to configure your front-end to connect to your own services, with set level of granularity, running in your AWS.

 ## Local test